TrigpointingUK/fastapi/docs/auth/AUTH0_SETUP.md

 2. Generate a proper M2M token (see Option B above)

-3. Update `terraform.tfvars` with the new token
+3. Update `auth0.auto.tfvars` with the new token

 4. Apply again:
    ```bash